WojciechSzlosek/Coronavirus.-Simulation-of-Poland/README.md

 ## Methodology.

 In general, two cases of virus spread should be considered.
 First: people are completely isolated from each other.
 Second: people move freely.
+Of course, we accept the second "case", because you can not thoughtlessly assume that everyone will spend all time in quarantine.

 ![picture3](./images/corona3.png)